Go to our other sites

 Keep up to date with news from Cambridge and its schools around the world.

 The signing of strategic cooperation memoranda with three education groups in China last month will open up more opportunities for Chinese students to study Cambridge programmes.

-The agreements were signed during a visit to China by Janet Morris, Director of International Network, Cambridge International Examinations.
+The agreements were signed during a visit to China by Janet Morris, Director of International Network, Cambridge Assessment International Education.
 Cambridge hopes to work with the organisations as Cambridge Associates later this year.